maticha84/oc_p9_repository/README.md

 `login = adminuser - mdp = Mdp@dminUs3r!`.

-This password must be changed the first time you log in.
+_*For security reasons, it is strongly recommended changing the password at the first connection.*_
 ___
 ### Instructions for use
 ***
-On the start page, you can choose the appilcation you want to use.
+On the start page, you can choose the application you want to use.
 For this project, only one application exists.
 Click on the `litapp` button to enter the user interface of the application.
 ___
 #### _* Login view *_